aaryangupta/Mqtt-reader/README.md

 Let's make this solution into steps:

-pre-requisite : If you run running this on windows, ensure Docker desktop is installed and running into your machine.
+pre-requisite : If you run running this on windows, ensure Docker desktop is installed and running into your machine. and Make sure you have mosquitto-clients available on your system so you can use commands like mosquitto_pub.

 Step -1 :
 Create a config folder, and in that folder create a file name > mosquitto.conf ,